tonyarnold/tonyarnold.github.io/_posts/2013-12-13-refresh-read-refresh-read.md

 I'm a bit of a Johnny-come-lately to this party, as [Brent Simmons came to a similar conclusion months ago](http://inessential.com/2013/12/12/the_stream), and came out the other side with a reasonable balance of still wanting to interact on Twitter, but recognising it's lack of value.
 I agree with Brent: **the magic has gone out of Twitter, and I don't think it's coming back**.

 Some of you will see this situation as an issue of self control, and you're not entirely wrong.
 I see it as an opportunity to get my online persona back in sync with who I am in real life and contribute in a way that makes me happy and fulfilled.

-__Update__: _I am answering mentions directed at me.
-I think it would be rude to ignore them because I've decided to take a break from posting to Twitter._